appsody/website/content/docs/stacks/test.md

 ### Summary

 Running the six operations that form the `validate` command produces a significant amount of output.
-To help you spot any issues there is a summary provided at the end of the output.
+To help you spot any issues, a summary is provided at the end of the output.
 It provides a result for each of the operations and a total for the overall number of passed and failed operations.
 The following summary output shows the result of running `validate` against the starter stack:

 ```
 @@@@@@@@@ Validate Summary Start @@@@@@@@@@